 The Homeschool Academic Resource Center (HARC) is a ministry designed to assist home schooling families as their students reach High School and is sponsored by The Shepherd’s Church, Cary, NC.
 HARC is a central hub for locating tutors, providing academic field trips, group tutoring and science labs, and networking academic opportunities for students.

 Welcome to HARC for 2021-22.
 We continue to provide honors level courses taught by outstanding instructors who are highly qualified in their field all with a biblical framework.
 Safety is important to us and we continue to implement necessary protocols for physical and social protection.
 It is our desire to see each student enjoy a positive academic year and finish well.
-We will meet in person starting August 11-14.
-The original start date of August 4-7 will be on line parent orientation.
+We will meet in person starting August 3-6.
 Instructors will be contacting parents to invite you to their meetings.
 It is imperative that all parents have the correct email for both the parent and student on file with the registration.
 It is also imperative that every student have a different email address for setting up an account with our online education management system (Schoology).

 I am so grateful for all of you and look forward to starting the year strong.